blossm-network/toolbox/README.md

 ---

-## Implementing the Blossm Core network
+## Blossm Core network

-Blossm applications must be built around an implementation of the Blossm Core network, which manages all of the basic stuff that applications need such as accounts, sessions, token issuance, permissions, roles, authentication Any application built around the same Blossm Core network can easily interoperate.
+Blossm applications must be built around an implementation of the Blossm Core network, which manages all of the basic stuff that applications need such as accounts, sessions, token issuance, permissions, roles, authentication, and publishing updated views to connected clients.
+Any application built around the same Blossm Core network can easily interoperate with one another.

 There are a few non-required traits of a Blossm Core network that are strongly encouraged: